Roger Mpanano: Early life and education

 He did his secondary studies first at Mugeri Minor Seminary, then at Alfajiri College.
 He pursued higher studies at the Higher Institute for Rural Development (ISDR) where he later served as a Lecturer for a number of years.

 Political career

 Former member of the PPRD, the late Roger Mpanano was the first deputy of national MP Louis Leonce Muderhwa; whom he replaced as soon as he was promoted to governor of South Kivu in 2007.
 It is therefore he who ended the term of MP Louis Leonce.

 In 2008, along with 11 other elected officials from South Kivu, Roger Mpanano followed Vital Kamerhe to create the UNC.
 He was elected to the UNC list in 2011.

 In 2018, he did not run as a national MP; but rather as deputy of the Yabe Ntaitunda; the current vice president of the provincial assembly of South Kivu.

 Personal life

 Roger Mpanano was married, father of eight children including four girls and four boys.
+He died in 2021 from COVID-19.